 An AP includes in the TXVECTOR for an HE MU PPDU at least one parameter STA_ID for each RU in the HE MU PPDU as defined in 26.11.1 (STA_ID).
 The AP shall not include in the TXVECTOR more than one parameter STA_ID with the same value unless the value is 2046 (indicating an unallocated RU).

+An HE AP with dot11MultiBSSIDImplemented equal to false shall not, in an HE MU PPDU, include anything other than one or more of the following:

+One or more individually addressed RUs, corresponding to the parameter STA_ID equal to the AID(s) of STA(s) associated with the AP, to carry information intended for the STA(s).

+A broadcast RU corresponding to parameter STA_ID equal to 0 to carry information intended for the STAs associated with the AP that are not the recipient of a individually addressed RU.

+A broadcast RU corresponding to parameter STA_ID equal to 2045 to carry information intended for STAs not associated with the AP.

+One or more RUs corresponding to parameter STA_ID equal to 2046 for unassigned RUs.

+An HE AP with dot11MultiBSSIDImplemented equal to true shall not, in an HE MU PPDU, include anything other than one or more of the following:

+One or more individually addressed RUs, corresponding to the parameter STA_ID equal to the AID(s) of STA(s) associated with any AP in the multiple BSSID set, to carry information intended for that associated STA.

+A broadcast RU corresponding to parameter STA_ID equal to 0 to carry information intended for STAs associated with the AP corresponding to the transmitted BSSID and not the recipient of an individually addressed RU.

+A broadcast RU corresponding to parameter STA_ID equal to the BSSID Index of a BSSID in multiple BSSID set to carry information intended for STAs associated with the AP corresponding to that BSSID and not the recipient of an individually addressed RU.

+A broadcast RU corresponding to parameter STA_ID equal to 2047 to carry information intended for STAs associated with the APs in the multiple BSSID set and not the recipient of an individually addressed RU or another broadcast RU corresponding to parameter STA_ID equal 0 or equal to the BSSID Index of a BSSID in a multiple BSSID set.

+A broadcast RU corresponding to parameter STA_ID equal to 2045 to carry information intended for STAs not associated with any AP in the multiple BSSID set.

+One or more RUs corresponding to parameter STA_ID equal to 2046 for unassigned RUs.

-A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that matches the 11 LSBs of the non-AP STA’s AID may disregard any broadcast RU in the HE MU PPDU.
-A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that is equal to the BSSID Index of the BSSID of the AP with which the STA is associated (see 9.4.2.73 (Multiple BSSID-Index element)) may disregard a broadcast RU (parameter STA_ID equal to 2047).
+A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that matches the 11 LSBs of the non-AP STA’s AID shall disregard any broadcast RU in the HE MU PPDU.
+A non-AP STA that receives an HE MU PPDU where the RXVECTOR includes a parameter STA_ID that is equal to the BSSID Index of the BSSID of the AP with which the STA is associated (see 9.4.2.73 (Multiple BSSID-Index element)) shall disregard a broadcast RU (parameter STA_ID equal to 2047).

-An MPDU of an HE MU PPDU sent in a broadcast RU shall not include information intended for a STA that is identified as the recipient of another RU in the same HE MU PPDU.

 3.2 Definitions specific to IEEE 802.11